Mandorah Marine Facilities (Jetty)

 - A gangway and floating pontoon to improve access for mobility impaired users and users with prams

 - Onshore supporting infrastructure featuring car park and trailer parking

 - Awarded detail design: 18 June 2019

 The existing Mandorah Jetty and boat ramp will require ongoing works, to maintain current services.
-Further maintenance works are planned for 2019.
 This work is to ensure public safety and maintain the existing level of service until new facility is built.

 Vehicle limits remain in place with a speed limit of 10 km/hr and load limit of 4.2 tonnes.
 Access to some sections of Mandorah Jetty will be restricted during works.
 A public notice will be issued to advise of any impacts to the use of the facility as a result of these works.

 - Mandorah Jetty: Scheduled Maintenance - December 2019

 - Community Notice: Geotesting at Mandorah - September 2019

 - Mandorah Jetty Design Tender Awarded - June 2019